shreyadenny/JustJava/README.md

 # JustJava
-An app thaa can be used to order coffee
+An app that can be used to order coffee